Advertisement

 University of Arizona

 More than 45,000 students attend UA, and major events like football games and graduation draw multi-agency responses.
-Open scanner access lets reporters and families follow what's happening on and around campus.
+UAPD's main dispatch is encrypted, but its event and tactical channels remain in the clear — and county dispatch covering the area is still audible.

 Wildfire season